KayVelaz/FinalProject/Final Project/README.txt

 Need to implement the search function
 Need to connect the HTML to the SQL database to do queries Need to create a box in which to show the results and information from the database query

+12/15/17
+TODO:
+add sorting by dates requested add formatting for multiple owners returned add phone number and email to people table

+NOTES:
+to run on Cmder, use "set" + "PGUSER=postgres", "PGHOST=localhost", "PGPASSWORD=XXX", "PGDATABASE=XXX"